COSMIC-PopSynth/COSMIC/docs/runpop/index.rst

 .. note::

     NOTE that in the multidimensional case, the binary fraction is a parameter in the sample.
 This results in the size of the initial binary data matching the size provided to the sampler.
-As in the independent sampling case, we keep track of the total sampled mass to scale our simulated population to the full Milky Way.
+As in the independent sampling case, we keep track of the total sampled mass of singles and binaries as well as the total number of single and binary stars to scale thesimulated population to astrophysical populations.

 *************************************
 Evolving an initial binary population